benznest/flutter_bx_exchange/README.md

 ### 2. Crate Order API key

-Crate Order API key are used for creating order, such as balance, open orders , deposit address.
+Crate Order API key are used for creating order.

 ```
 required permissions : create order.
 (Recommended to enable 2FA for safety.)